Endoscopy Nurse Resume Example

 Personal Hobbies and Interests

 Add any hobbies and interests that reinforce your credentials for the position.
-Hobbies can help you show different sides of your personality and make your resume more memorable to hiring managers.
-They're ideal to include if you're a junior candidate who might lack real world endoscopy nurse experience.
+They also help to show a different side of your personality, and can help your resume create a more memorable impression on hiring managers.
+If you're short on real world work experience, hobbies and interests can be a useful way of providing more information about your qualities.
 If you're thinking about adding hobbies and interests, just make sure they add something unique to your application, and showcase your personality and interests in unique and interesting ways.

 References

 It's not typical to include references in an endoscopy nurse resume, but some employers might ask for them.
 Don't add references unless requested by the employer.
-Add two or three professional references, and be sure to approach each referee before you include them.
+Only include referees that you've had prior approval from, and notify them to expect contact from the employer.

 Best action words for your endoscopy nurse resume